Introduction

 anaInfo

-As you can see the generated data.frame consists of four columns:
+As you can see the generated data.frame consists of the following columns:

 • analysis: the name of the analysis.
 This should be the file name without file extension.

-• group: to which replicate group the analysis belongs.
+• replicate: to which replicate the analysis belongs.
 All analysis which are replicates of each other get the same name.

-• blank: which replicate group should be used for blank subtraction.
+• blank: which replicate should be used for blank subtraction.

 NOTE Of course nothing stops you from creating a data.frame with analysis information manually within R or load the information from a csv file.
 In fact, when you create a new project with newProject() you can select to generate a separate csv file with analysis information (i.e. by filling in the right information in the analysis tab).